Dedaras/AgileProject1/README.md

 Name: Youssef Mohamed Adel
 Role: Web developper
 Experience: 6 years of experience in Delta company, good communicatio skills, HTML, CSS, JavaScript, have a computer engineering bachelor from MTI university

+### Back-end team members
+Name: Mohamed Ahmed Fawzy
+Role: DataBase designer
+Experiences: MySQL, SQL, Firebase, good communication skills, good team leader, have a computer science degree from ain shams university, worked as a database designer at google company for 2 years, worked as a database designer at microsoft company for 3 years, 5 years of experience

+Name: Ahmed Hesham Mahdy
+Role:  API Integrator
+Experiences: API Integrator in google company for 1 year, have a computer science degree from cairo university, PHP, Javascript, JQuery, 5 years of experience in API integrating

+Name: Ammar Mohamed Alaa
+Role: Developper
+Experiences: C++, C, Python, Java, R, good communication skills, good team leader, have a computer science degree from MIU university, worked as a Ml Obs at google company for 2 years, worked as a Datascientist at microsoft company for 1 years, 3 years of experience